apoorv-mishra/moment-guess/README.md

 - *31/12/2020, 1.1.2020, 31-12-20*(slash, dot or dash delimited dates, both US and UK styles)

+- *January 1st, Jan 30*(dates with month name followed by day of month)

 ## 🤷‍♀️ What happens in case of ambiguous input?
 If the input is ambiguous like 01/01/2020(could mean DD/MM/YYYY or MM/DD/YYYY), **it would display all possible matched formats**.
 Try `npx -q moment-guess -d '01/01/2020'`